pythagoras-19/calculator/README.md

 - Movement for blueberry and bear
 # Bugs
 - Berry disappears prematurely - however the berry can go to xpos = 700
-- Berry restarts correctly, however, it can still disappear prematurely
+- Berry restarts correctly, however, it can still disappear prematurely.